Football: Tevez signs for Shanghai Shenhua - club

 The side are coached by former Uruguay international Gus Poyet, who was installed last month after the club parted ways with his Spanish predecessor Gregorio Manzano despite finishing fourth in the Chinese Super League.

+If reports are correct, Tevez’s $42 million annual salary would make him the world’s best-paid footballer in terms of earnings from his club, catapulting him past the previous top three: Cristiano Ronaldo, said to take home $23 million a year after tax from Real Madrid, his teammate Gareth Bale, and FC Barcelona’s Lionel Messi.

+All top footballers pad their salaries with lucrative sponsorships, which can send their incomes even further into the stratosphere.

-The move makes Tevez the latest international name, many of them South American, lured to Chinese football for eye-watering sums of money.
+Tevez is the latest international name, many of them South American, lured to Chinese football for eye-watering sums of money.

 Crosstown rivals Shanghai SIPG, coached by former Tottenham Hotspur manager Andre Villas-Boas, last week agreed a reported £60 million deal ($73 million, 70.5 million euros) for Chelsea’s 25-year-old Brazilian midfielder Oscar.